martinberger/n-queens-with-lines/README.md

      no 3 or more queens be in a straight line.

-Here is an example1 8x8 board with a line of length 4.
+Here is an example of an 8x8 board with a line of length 4.
 The slope of the line 2.

        _|_|_|_|_|_|_|_|
        _|_|_|Q|_|_|_|_|